tkcrm/mx/README.md

 ln.ServicesRunner().Register(pingPongSvc)
 ```

-Also you can register any service thats implement next interface
+You can also register any service that implements the following interface

 ```go
 type Service interface {